MohamedKhalifa11/ip-address-tracker/README.md

 ## Features

+- **Data Fetching:** The project dynamically fetches IP address information from an external API, providing real-time and accurate data for the displayed location details.
 - **Search Form:** Input field to search for any IP address or domain.
 - **Map Display:** Visual representation of the location on an interactive map.
 - **Information Card:** Display details such as IP address, location, timezone, and ISP.

 ## Tech Stack